+Gross misconduct – gross misconduct dismissals can be instant.
 Employers must have evidence they followed a fair procedure.
 Typically, this includes an investigation and disciplinary hearing.
 Employers should plan on employees appealing the disciplinary hearing outcome.

+Poor performance – in practice, poor performance is unlikely to constitute gross misconduct.
+Employers must go through a capability procedure.
+To avoid claims, this procedure must be correctly executed.
 In practice, employers often compromise the employee out of the business, and offer a settlement agreement.
 We often advise on the amount to offer in the settlement agreement.

 An employee faced with dismissal may claim discrimination.
 Most employees know that if their discrimination claim succeeds, their compensation is potentially uncapped.
 In addition, they may gain an award for injury to feelings.

-Often employees allege discrimination to increase their settlement payment.
+Some claims are genuine.
+Many employees claim once they know their employment is terminated.
+Often employees allege discrimination as part of an attempt to increase their employment termination package.
 Usually, a robust defence quickly ends the claim.
 If the employee persists then the law around the burden of proof, if applied tactically, often helps employers.